Amanda-15/Data-Analytics-Project/README.md

 # Data-Analytics-Project

-This project is on 1179 students who attended different educational institutions e.g. Colleges, Schools and Universities.
+This project is on 1179 students who attended different Educational Institutions e.g. Colleges, Schools and University.
 Students age ranged from 7-59.
 A survey was conducted to investigate COVID-19 Impact on Students Education, Social Life and Mental Health.

 This project focused on Data Analytics using tools such as Excel, SQL and Power BI.

 My Findings

 Total amount of students 1179

 Maximum age of student 59

 Minimum age of student 7

 Average age of student 20

-Ages 7-17
+Ages 7-17,
-    18-22
+    18-22,
     23-59

 Does change in weight lead to health issues?